-Fall Move-Out Date: December 16
+Fall Move-Out Date: December 14

 All students must check out with a Resident Assistant by this date.
-The specific procedure for checking out will be shared two weeks prior to this date.
-Students who are returning for the Spring semester may leave personal items but cannot stay unless approved for break stay.
+The specific procedure for checking out will be shared two weeks before this date.
+Students returning for the Spring semester may leave personal items but cannot stay unless approved for a winter break stay.